I’m a huge fan of maple syrup, being vegan. A 100% natural sweetener, it’s traditionally used as accompaniment to pancakes, cakes and brioche toast.

-However I also like to use as a marinade and it wonderfully compliments both pork and also salmon.
+However, I also like to use as a marinade and it compliments salmon in these bagels I make up for the kids.

 If you’re a fan of marinades using honey, I highly recommend this maple syrup alternative.

 It really is delicious and the sweetness of the syrup works wonderfully against the rich salmon fillets.

 Served on a toasted bagel -I like wholemeal, the husband plain, as used here- this is a fabulously healthy and filling lunch dish packed full of omega 3 fatty acids and potassium.

 Whenever I make a batch, my boys gobble them up in no time!

 - Salt and ground black pepper